Boeing Reports Big Loss, Signals More Job Cuts - UrduPoint

 He told CNBC he does not expect to need additional financing following a $25 billion bond offering earlier this spring that is expected to provide enough cash to get through the downturn.

-The company's share price initially gained ground, but then retreated and was down 3.1 percent to $165.47 in midday trading.
+The company's share price initially gained ground, but then retreated and finished 2.8 percent lower at $166.